Drive shaft giving you problems and driving you crazy?

 What is the top 3 drive shaft problems?

 Mechanical parts, especially moving ones are prone to wear and tear.
 Drive shaft is no different.
-We have compiled and isolated the top 3 drive shaft problems and we are going to share it with you today.
-Without further ado, let’s get right into it.
+We have compiled and isolated the top 3 drive shaft problems and we are hoping to share it with you today.

 1. Spoiled or torn drive shaft cover